 Two Ways to Think About Your Fingers

 When I was starting out, I was taught the classical way — thumb plus three fingers, all working in a specific fingerpicking pattern.
 That’s solid.
 But when I picked up the hybrid approach, everything clicked differently.
+This ties in nicely with pick versus fingers.

 Here’s how I work it: the pick handles your bass strings (usually the lower ones).
 Your second, third, and fourth fingers handle the higher strings.
 I keep my nails on the plucking fingers — they give you a clean tone and a little bit of projection you don’t get from flesh alone.
+This ties in nicely with electric guitar fingerstyle techniques.

 You’ve probably heard of Eddie Van Halen doing wild hybrid stuff — holding the pick with his second finger, tapping with his first, and using his last two fingers for picking.
 That’s advanced territory.
 Chet Atkins did something different: thumb pick plus three flesh fingers.
 There’s no one way to do this.
 Pick the approach that feels natural to you.